Unknown-Soul/url_digger/README.md

 # url_digger
 Python version of gau with some upgrades
+It eliminate duplicacy of url that is one problem with gau.
+Solved using map.
-Crawl wayback_machine, AlieVault and CommonCrawler to dig urls Other than that it also dif for subdomains from same url and crt.sh
+Crawl wayback_machine, AlieVault and CommonCrawler to dig urls Other than that it also dig for subdomains from same urls and crt.sh.
+As urls dig from these sources are rich in subdomains